ntuba/hello-world/README.md

 # hello-world
 my first repository
 I am new to github, but i am verse about learning it, since i want to dive deep into programming as a full stack web developer

+--so i need to be good with version control---